Penmen on the Road: Winter/Spring 2016

 At the Quantum Leap Winery in Orlando, Dr. Nick Nugent, Jr. '02 '04MBA '05G shared his SNHU story.
 His father began working for the university as a marketing and international business professor long before Nugent obtained his first degree in 2002; with the institution already part of his DNA, Nugent went on to earn four degrees, including his Doctorate in Business Administration in International Business in 2008, and met his wife at SNHU.

 Nugent and his family make the trek from Florida to New Hampshire for Homecoming every year to stay connected with the SNHU community.
 With his encouragement at the networking event in January, there might just be a parade of Floridians driving up the east coast come the third weekend of October, with Nugent leading the way.

-Tiff Fifer, director of Online Engagement in the College of Online and Continuing Education (COCE), is the mastermind behind SNHUconnect, the online student union.
+Tiff Fifer, director of online engagement with SNHU Online, is the mastermind behind SNHUconnect, the online student union.
 "SNHUconnect allows online students to communicate and get to know their peers in the same way University College students do in the Robert A. Freese Student Center on the Manchester campus," Fifer said.
 "These regional events help strengthen the bonds made online and introduce members of the SNHU community to each other in person."